Fornaxian/pixeldrain_web/res/include/md/api_user.md

 Manages two-factor authentication on the account.
 The form parameter `action` selects the operation to perform.

+Only sessions which were created by logging in on the website can manage two-factor authentication, an API key can't enable or disable it.

 ### Action generate

 Generates a new TOTP secret.
 The secret is not saved to the account yet, use